pkiraly/metadata-qa-api/README.md

     asLanguageTagged: true
 ```

-The parameters defines if any, one or all instances should have language annottation:
+The parameter defines if any, one or all instances should have language annotation:

 * `anyOf`: the test passes if at least one instance has language tag
 * `oneOf`: the test passes if one and only one instance has language tag